Insurance risk surveyors determine the possible financial risk posed by offering insurance cover for properties or sites

 - As surveyors represent the company on site, you'll need to wear smart dress but with appropriate changes/cover for site conditions.
 You may need to wear hard hats, boots and other protective equipment for some visits.

-- You'll need to travel to site visits and may have to stay overnight when working on large sites.
+- You'll need to travel regionally, and sometimes nationally, to site visits, and may have to stay overnight when working on large sites.
 There may be opportunities to travel if you're working for a multinational company.

 Although a degree isn't essential, many insurance risk surveyors have one.
 Some of the large insurance companies run graduate training schemes and you'll usually need a 2:1 degree to get a place.
 The following subjects may increase your chances: